iredmail/docs/en_US/iredadmin/2-iredadmin-pro.custom.user.services.md

 for Jabber.

-With iRedAdmin-Pro, please open its config file `/opt/www/iredadmin/settings.py` (old iRedMail releases may deploy iRedAdmin-Pro to different path, please check [this tutorial](./file.locations.html#iredadmin) to figure it out, add a new parameter `ADDITIONAL_ENABLED_USER_SERVICES` like
+With iRedAdmin-Pro, please open its config file `/opt/www/iredadmin/settings.py`
+, add a new parameter `ADDITIONAL_ENABLED_USER_SERVICES` like
 below:

+!!! attention

+    * If you deployed iRedMail with the [iRedMail Easy platform](https://www.iredmail.org/easy.html), you should add this setting in config file `/opt/iredmail/custom/iredadmin/settings.py` instead.
+    * Old iRedMail releases may deploy iRedAdmin-Pro to different directory, please check [this tutorial](./file.locations.html#iredadmin) to figure it out.

 ```
 ADDITIONAL_ENABLED_USER_SERVICES = ['gitlab', 'jabber']